tulasinnd/Social-Metric-Insight-Projects/README.md

          sentiment of new tweets in real-time.
     2. Here I have used streamlit cloud.

-# 2 RATINGS OF GUVI COURSES
+# 2 Ratings of Guvi Courses

 # 3 INSTAGRAM INFLUENCERS